 Fibromyalgia and the Endocannabinoid Deficiency Hypothesis

-There exist a number of subjective pain syndromes whose causes for and effective treatment of remain elusive.
-Of these disorders, three exist that share multiple commonalities: migraine, irritable bowel syndrome (IBS), and fibromyalgia.
+There exist a number of subjective pain syndromes whose causes for an effective treatment of remain elusive.
+Of these disorders, three exist that share multiple commonalities: a migraine, irritable bowel syndrome (IBS), and fibromyalgia.
 (1)

 These three conditions all display hyperalgesia (a heightened sensitivity to pain) and central sensitization (when the nervous system is in a state of persistent high reactivity), as well as populations that overlap, which has led some researchers to believe that they may share an underlying pathophysiology.